-National ProjectFile: RTC-2017-5999-2 Modern animal production involves the generation of a massive amount of data or Big Data that needs more complex and complete management systems to optimize the use of it.
-This high volume of data requires new large-scale storage techniques and different approaches to retrieving information; the variety of data sources makes simple relational networks difficult to apply; and finally, the constant increase in the amount of data generated makes speed a key parameter in its handling.
-In a competitive environment such as that of livestock production, the primary objective must be to improve the efficiency of production systems, for which the correct management of data (collection, processing, analysis and distribution of information) generated every day on livestock farms is fundamental.
+Modern animal production encompasses the generation of a massive amount of data or Big Data that requires more complex and comprehensive management systems to optimize the use of the data.
+This high volume of data requires new large-scale storage techniques and different approaches to retrieve the information; the variety of data sources makes simple relational networks difficult to apply; and finally, the relentless increase in data generation makes speed a key parameter in its management.

-- To generate a system of suggestion algorithms that allows a rapid syndromic telediagnosis based on the incorporation of the information contained in the databases of the clinical diagnostic laboratories participating in the project.
+- Generate a system of suggestion algorithms that allows rapid syndromic telediagnosis based on the incorporation of the information contained in the databases of the clinical diagnostic laboratories participating in the project.

-- Collect the data collected through the feeding machines and environmental sensors, apply the algorithms developed in this project and generate health alerts for imminent risk of disease or low reproductive performance.
+- Collect data collected through feeding machines and environmental sensors, apply the algorithms developed in this project and generate health alerts for risk of imminent onset of disease or low reproductive performance.

-- To send online images of syndromic manifestations and, based on the information contained in the software’s database, to offer a telediagnosis and the corresponding recommendations for laboratory analysis.
+- Performing the online sending of images of syndromic manifestations and, based on the information contained in the software database, providing a telediagnosis and the corresponding recommendations for laboratory analysis.

-The project has been funded through the Challenge-Collaboration 2017 programme
+The project has been funded through the 2017 Challenge-Collaboration program.